olebole/irafdoc/doc/dataio.export.rst

   <!-- Sec='MORE ON OUTBANDS EXPRESSIONS' Level=0 Label='psdpi' Line='psdpi (args, dpi)' -->
   <dd>Specify the dots-per-inch resolution of the output image.
 The default
-  resolution is 300dpi, this may need to be reset for some printers or if the raster rendering produces <tt>"bands"</tt> in the output.
+  resolution is 300dpi, this may need to be reset for some printers or if the raster rendering produces <span style="font-family: monospace;">"bands"</span> in the output.
 This function may only be used as an argument to the <i>psscale()</i> function.
   </dd>
   </dl>